saifaustcse/dotnet-developer-roadmap/README.md

 > Roadmap to becoming an Full stack .net developer in 2021

 Below you can find a chart demonstrating the paths that you can take and the libraries that you would want to learn to become a Full stack .NET developer.
-I made this chart as a tip for everyone who asks me, "What should I learn next as an .NET developer?"
+I made this chart as a tip for everyone who asks me, "What should I learn next as a .NET developer?"

 ## Disclaimer